Neurology-Psychiatry Combined Residency

 In this route psychiatrists focus on conditions with neuropsychiatric overlay.
 The more behavioral aspects of these conditions are addressed symptomatically, but the underlying neurologic disorder is usually diagnosed and managed separately by neurologists.

-Neurology Residency to Behavioral Neurology Fellowship
+Neurology Residency then Behavioral Neurology Fellowship

 - 5-6 years: